At a Glance

 If a large number of you and your fellow VPN users all attempt to connect to Netflix at the same time, it raises red flags at Netflix.
 When the streaming giant sees a large number of users from the same IP address connecting to their servers, they will then check to see if the IP address belongs to a VPN provider.

-The VPN support agents look into the situation and see that Netflix has blocked the IP.
+The VPN support agents look into the situation and see that Netflix has blacklisted the IP.
 That’s when the VPN network’s folks set up a new IP for use by their customers.
-This once again opens access to the content – at least until Netflix notices the new IP address and blocks access, starting the whole vicious cycle over again.
+This once again opens access to the content – at least until Netflix notices the new IP address and prevents its access, starting the whole vicious cycle over again.

-Many VPN providers have given up on offering access to Netflix content, as they just don’t have the resources to continue the battle to overcome Netflix’s blockades.
+Many VPN providers have given up on offering access to Netflix content, as they just don’t have the resources to continue the battle to keep access to Netflix open for their users.
 Others, like StrongVPN, may provide access to Netflix, but not by design.

 Luckily, there are VPN providers that are hanging in there, providing access to the streaming service.
 Some even have no limits on where they offer that access.
 Below, I provide information about the best of these providers.

-I will note that there have been times I’ve run into a VPN server where Netflix access was blocked, when it had previously overcome the blockade.
-However, a few quick clicks of the mouse and I was connected to a server that reopened access.
+I will note that there have been times I’ve run into a VPN server where Netflix access was gone when it had previously worked.
+However, a few quick clicks of the mouse, and I was connected to a server that restored access.

-In addition to keeping access to Netflix open, ExpressVPN also offers a wide variety of information designed to aid you in optimizing your Netflix experience.
-They offer tips and tricks for using the service, a helpful FAQ and links to browser extensions to use with Netflix.
+In addition to keeping access to Netflix open, NordVPN also offers a wide variety of information designed to aid you in optimizing your Netflix experience.
+They offer tips and tricks for using the service, a helpful FAQ, and links to browser extensions to use with Netflix.

-The provider also offers 24/7 live support chat, connections optimized for streaming, top-notch global server coverage, app support for popular desktop and mobile devices, and a 30-day money-back guarantee.
+The provider also offers 24/7 chatbot then live support chat, connections optimized for streaming, top-notch global server coverage, app support for popular desktop and mobile devices, and a 30-day money-back guarantee.

 Once you have reliable access to your favorite streaming content, you don’t want to wait forever for the entertainment to begin.
 That goes the same for any files you’re downloading, such as new in-game content or torrented files.

-There is an excellent chance that ExpressVPN has you covered, no matter which platform(s) you use.
-The service has native apps on hand for macOS, Windows, Android and iOS devices.
-In addition, browser extensions for the Safari, Chrome and Firefox platforms are also available.
+There is an excellent chance that NordVPN has you covered, no matter which platform(s) you use.
+The service has native apps on hand for Windows, macOS (with native M1 Mac support), iOS, Android, Amazon Fire, Linux, and Android TV devices.
+In addition, browser extensions for the Chrome, Edge and Firefox platforms are also available.

-ExpressVPN is rather stingy when it comes to the number of devices you can use to simultaneously connect to the service, limiting it to 3.
+NordVPN limits the number of devices you can use to simultaneously connect to the service, limiting it to 6.
 Luckily, the provider is compatible with a large number of makes and models of wireless routers, allowing a single login to protect all of your devices.
 (Pre-configured routers are available through FlashRouters.com.)

-This provider offers support around the clock, with 24/7 live support text chat, a trouble ticket tracking system, email support and a searchable knowledge base.
+This provider offers support around the clock, first with a 24/7 chatbot then live support text chat, a trouble ticket tracking system, email support, and a searchable knowledge base.

-Whenever I have had an issue with my account or with connecting, the ExpressVPN support team has always been at the ready, helping me solve any issues I have.
+Whenever I have had an issue with my account or with connecting, the NordVPN support team has always been at the ready, helping me solve any issues I have.

 Global Server Coverage